Surue/NekoEngine/README.md

 This test instantiate one rigidbody in the center of the windows with a body.
 The expected result is that the body should fall down.

+### 02 Quadtree
+This test is here to visualize the use of the quadTree.
+The quadtree is drawn in grey.

+### 03 Simple collision
+The expected behavior is to see the circle fall, hit the box then completely stop moving.
+The box object should never move as it's a static object.

 ## Update the repo
 To update the repos you must add an upstream with this repos https://github.com/Surue/NekoEngine
 ```$git add remote upstream https://github.com/Surue/NekoEngine.git``` (this must be done only once)